 The Language of the Akan People

 Most Akan people speak the Twi Fante.
-Others speak The Bia language.
-The majority of the Twi speaking languages include people from the Akuapem, Asante and the Akyem.
-The Bia language is spoken by groups that include Agon, Kwahu, Wassa and the Fante.
+Others speak the Bia language.
+The majority of the Twi speaking communities include people from the Akuapem, Asante, and the Akyem.
+The Bia language is spoken by groups that include Agon, Kwahu, Wassa, and the Fante.
 An average Akan person speaks English.

-Religion and Social Organisation
+Religion and Social Organization

-Political Organization of the Akan People of West Africa.
+Political Organization of The Akan People of West Africa

-Politically, the Akans are organised into a group of several extended families headed by council of elders.
+Politically, the Akans are organized into a group of several extended families headed by a council of elders.
 The council of elders is elected by the members of the extended family.
 All the property and power is bound within the matrilineal system.
 This means that all the important decisions are done within the political unit.
 The land is managed by the lineage and all the land disputes are settled within the matrilineal system.
-Marriage within the system is forbidden hence the marital restrictions are highly observed and respected.
+Marriage within the system is forbidden and the marital restrictions are highly observed and respected.

-Economic activities of the Akan People.
+Economic Activities of the Akan People

 Akan people have a very distinct culture which has remained despite modernization, globalization, and urbanization.
 Their culture is unique with varied symbols and meanings.